nvanderw/Scheme/README.md

   builtins should be really, really easy.
 Builtins take an argument list and produce an action in the interpreter's monad, so they can do any IO action and make changes to the bindings.

-- The parser probably isn't as robust as it should be; I anticipate there are cases where whitespace will cause it to fail, for instance.

 Feel free to hack on it.
 It's a pretty small, simple code base, which is very much the point.